 ARC has made a number of submissions to relevant Government departments and Mainstream Health Facilities advocating for the integration of Reiki as a stand alone modality.

-The Australian Reiki Connection has organised three Reiki Conferences
+To date the Australian Reiki Connection has organised three Reiki Conferences

 In 2007 - as part of CARO program ARC organised a Reiki conference - Unity in the Reiki Community.